4th Workshop on RISC-V Activities - Program

 Moderator: Stefan Wallentowitz (Hochschule München, D)

 Considering the youth of RISC-V, the instruction set architecture has an advanced software ecosystem.
 With the ever-increasing number of ratified instruction set extensions and the emergence of a variety of hardware platforms, the software ecosystem is constantly in flow and several groups work on solidifying the software ecosystem, filling gaps and improving performance.
 In this panel discussion we will first get an overview of the state of the software ecosystem by Mark Himelstein (CTO of RISC-V) and Philipp Tomisch (Head of RISC-V Software Task Group).
 After that we will discuss the RISC-V software ecosystem and where it is heading.
-We are seeking your questions and suggestions during the panel, and you can also send it in advance to stefan [dot] wallentowitzathm [dot] edu.
+We are seeking your questions and suggestions during the panel, and you can also send it in advance to stefan [dot] wallentowitzhm [dot] edu.

-Stefan Wallentowitz (Hochschule München, D)
+17:30 | Wrap Up Stefan Wallentowitz (Hochschule München, D) |